Integrated Journal of Business and Economics (IJBE) will be published in January and June.

-The title of the paper should be typed in boldface and centered on the page.
-The authors’ names should also be centered on the page.
-Directly under the authors’ names, place their affiliation(s), with full postal address and email address for each author, centered on the page.
-We also ask to add ORCID iDs or Google Scholar iDs, unique codes that identify the individual(s) who contributed to research.
+The title of the paper should be typed in boldface and centred on the page.
+The authors’ names should also be centred on the page.
+Directly under the authors’ names, place their affiliation(s), and email address for each author, centred on the page.
+We also ask to add ORCID iDs or Google Scholar IDs, unique codes that identify the individual(s) who contributed to research.

 Each manuscript must be accompanied by an abstract that should count 200…250 words and have a structured form which reflects your paper (background, material, and methods, results, conclusion).
 The abstract should not include references, figure citations or acronyms.